Up to 60% off sofas & mattresses — limited‑time deals.

 • Couples who prioritize motion isolation

-• People who like a more conforming surface
+• People who prefer a deeper, more conforming surface

 Where it falls short

-• Not the “bouncy” choice if you want fast rebound
+• Not the “bouncy” pick if you want quick rebound

 • Some sleepers may prefer a more lifted, coil-forward feel